-Analysis | Republicans try to ‘both sides’ Trump’s peaceful-transfer-of-power comments
+Analysis | Republicans try to ‘both sides’ Trump’s comments on peaceful transfer of power

 Trump could have easily said, “We’ll fight the case in the courts if there are irregularities, and if we lose, I’ll accept it.”
 That’s essentially what joins Biden’s promises with Clinton’s caution not to concede.
 But Trump has also repeatedly declined to commit to accepting a result even in those circumstances.

-Pretending the two situations are analogous and playing this off as a “both sides” issue may help Republicans avoid a question, but it’s just not apples-to-apples.
-And even if you read Clinton’s comments in the most nefarious way, she’s not the one that matters, and Biden has made clear that he’ll accept the result when all is said and done.
+Pretending the two situations are analogous and playing this off as a “both sides” issue may help Republicans avoid a question, but it’s just not apples to apples.
+And even if you read Clinton’s comments in the most nefarious way, she’s not the one who matters, and Biden has made clear that he’ll accept the results when all is said and done.

 Trump still won’t say that, which is why this is news — and why Republicans are offering these tortured responses about candidates who aren’t on the ballot.

-Paul Kane contributed to this post.
+Paul Kane contributed to this report.